-After stealing the hearts of many and catapulting stars Sandra Oh and Jodie Comer to international fame, Killing Eve has been confirmed to return for a fourth season, airing in 2022.
+After stealing the hearts of many and catapulting stars Sandra Oh (Eve) and Jodie Comer (Villanelle) to international fame, Killing Eve was confirmed to return for a fourth season, airing in 2022, earlier this year.
 But you know what they say.
 All good things must come to an end, which, unfortunately, also rings true for the hit BBC crime drama.
+View the full trailer for the final season of Killing Eve below.

 From its clever dark humour to Comer’s ever-expanding arsenal of accents as the beloved assassin Villanelle, there’s been a lot to love about Killing Eve.
 And every episode has been a complete masterpiece, too, so we’re on board with the network’s decision to opt for quality over quantity – heartbreaking as it is.
 Ending the show on a cliffhanger in regards to where Villanelle and Eve’s dysfunctional relationship will go next during season three, season four is expected to take fans on a wild ride for one last time – with a ton of unpredictable turns on the journey to the end.